pusher/pusher-websocket-swift/README.md

 ### Global events

 You can attach behaviour to these events regardless of the channel the event is broadcast to.
-The following is an example of an app that binds to new comments from any channel (that you are subscribed to):

 #### Swift